wuzzler/wuzzler.github.io/_tools/sed.md

 ---
 > While originating from line editor `ed`, `sed` manipulates input streams according to passed patterns and flags

 Passing a file to `sed` you can use the substitute option `s` to replace the first occurence of a string with the given replacement.
 A trailing `g` flag will substitute *all* occurences per line.
+Use `-i` to edit files in place - otherwhise only stdout will receive the result.

 ```bash
 # replace rgXptrn with replacement on passed rndFile - all occurences